 Best Patient Care Technician Schools in North Carolina

 If you want to work hands-on with patients and support nurses and doctors, becoming a Patient Care Technician (PCT) is one of the fastest ways into the healthcare field.
-In North Carolina, you can train for this career in less than a year at several accredited schools and community colleges.
+In North Carolina, you can train for this career in about a year at several accredited schools and community colleges.

 Here’s what you need to know to choose the right program, meet state requirements, and get started.